robaho/httpserver/README.md

 ## Http2 performance

-Http2 performance has not yet been optimized, but an unscientific test shows the http2 implementation to have greater than 50% better throughput than the Javalin/Jetty 11 version.
+Http2 performance has not yet been optimized, but an unscientific test shows the http2 implementation to have greater than 2x better throughput than the Javalin/Jetty 11 version.

+Still, the http2 version is almost 3x slower than the http1 version.
+I expect this to be the case with most http2 implementations.

 The Javalin/Jetty project is available [here](https://github.com/robaho/javalin-http2-example)

-TODO: outbound headers are only minimally compressed/indexed.

 <details>
     <summary>performance details</summary>

 All tests were run on the same hardware with the same JDK23 version.

-Using `h2load -n 1000000 -m 1000 -c 16 http://localhost:<port>`
+Using `h2load -n 1000000 -m 1000 -c 16 [--h1] http://localhost:<port>`

-Jetty 11
+Jetty 11 http2
 ```
 starting benchmark...
 spawning thread #0: 16 total client(s).
 1000000 total requests